The chilling true story behind murder drama White House Farm, which is now on Netflix

 35-years-ago a crime shocked the entire nation and was front page news everywhere.
 It was the story of the White House Farm murders, where five members of the same family lost their lives.

-*This article contains spoilers for White House Farm on ITV*
+*This article contains spoilers for White House Farm on ITV and Netflix*

 The White House Farm murders took place in 1985

 During the night of the 6th August 1985, June and Neville Bamber were shot dead in the farmhouse, White House Farm.
 Also found dead was their adopted daughter Sheila and her six-year-old twin sons, Daniel and Nicholas Caffell.
 The only survivor in the immediate family was Jeremy Bamber, the then 24-year-old adoptive son of June and Neville.

 All family members had been shot in a number of different rooms around the White House Farm home.
 Nevill, 61, had been beaten and shot eight times, four of which were in the head, in the kitchen.
 His wife June, also 61, was found with seven bullets in different places throughout her body, in the main bedroom.